cayesoneira/miniTRASGO-documentation/docs/data/index.md

 ### The logs
 (...)

-There is a `.log`, though, that does not come from the DCS but from the TRB: the Rate, whose information is configurated in a LUT.
+There is a `.log`, though, that does not come from the DCS but from the TRB: the Rate, whose information is configurated in a python script `~/gate/python/log_CTSrates_multiProcessing.py` instead of in a LookUp Table in the `~/gate/system/lookUpTables`.
 It is obtained thanks to `trbnetd`, a daemon.

 ## The LookUp Tables